cugos/cugos.github.com/2025-fall-fling/index.md

     bio: |
       <strong>Matt Stevenson</strong> is Principal at <strong>CORE GIS</strong>, where he specializes in cartography, spatial analysis, remote sensing, conservation planning, and web mapping.
 He works primarily with nonprofits and government agencies focused on conservation, natural resources, and public policy.
     description: |
-      eRoadMAP is an interactive webmap designed to estimate the power and energy needs for electrifying transportation in the USA at the local level, covering light–, medium–, and heavy–duty vehicles. eRoadMAP helps users identify areas where multiple customers cluster around one or two feeders, fostering proactive discussions between utilities and customers for effective infrastructure planning.
+      <a href="https://eroadmap.epri.com/">eRoadMAP</a> is an interactive webmap designed to estimate the power and energy needs for electrifying transportation in the USA at the local level, covering light–, medium–, and heavy–duty vehicles. eRoadMAP helps users identify areas where multiple customers cluster around one or two feeders, fostering proactive discussions between utilities and customers for effective infrastructure planning.
 Users can view both Energy and Power requirements for near-term electrification needs (projected to 2030) at multiple scales, animate the time series of projections, include or exclude long-haul trucks, filter the number of MWh/Day, and show a variety of reference layers including load capacity, charging stations, truck stops, and demographic characteristics.
 We used H3 hexagons, Mapbox, Postgis, pg_tileserv, and GitHub to create the map, and will explain how we built it and share lessons learned over multiple phases of design, development, testing and deployment.

-  - type: Talk
-    title: Workflows and tips for creating nice cartography with QGIS
-    time: ~
-    speaker: Karsten Vennemann | <a href="http://terragis.net/">Terra GIS</a>
-    bio: |
-      <strong>Karsten Vennemann</strong> is a GIS professional with a background in Geography and Soil Science.
-His work mostly focuses on GIS in the context of natural resources, sustainable development and social justice.
-In 2007 he started his own company, <strong>Terra GIS</strong>, based in Seattle.
-He teaches classes in Open Source GIS and a good portion of his consulting work involves creating and supporting Open Source based Web GIS solutions.
-    description: |
-      For the last 3 years, I have been working on my personal cartography project: a poster-size map featuring an adventurous 3,000 km bicycle trip from the town of Copacabana at Lake Titicaca, Bolivia to the city of Mendoza in northern Argentina with my son in 2022.
-The cartography project often stalled due to time constraints over the 3 years, but finally I am ready to cross the finish line with a finished poster-size map measuring 36 by 54 inches, printed at a scale of 1:750,000.
-I will feature the map and take you on a journey showing how the map was created, which data was used and how it was processed, touching on a variety of tools in QGIS and sharing what I learned while demonstrating the techniques and workflows used for specific cartographic styles, advanced workflows, and innovative approaches to create the poster.
-The techniques developed for this personal project can be generalized into broader cartographic approaches that I will explain, making them applicable to other mapping projects and demonstrating how personal cartographic challenges can lead to generally useful workflows and design approaches.

   - type: Talk
     title: Model-Based Geostatistics